US homelessness up 12% to highest reported level as rents soar and coronavirus pandemic aid lapses

-WASHINGTON (AP) — The United States experienced a dramatic 12% increase in homelessness to its highest reported level as soaring rents and a decline in coronavirus pandemic assistance combined to put housing out of reach for more Americans, federal officials said Friday.
+WASHINGTON (AP) — The United States experienced a dramatic 12% increase in homelessness as soaring rents and a decline in coronavirus pandemic assistance combined to put housing out of reach for more Americans, federal officials said Friday.

-About 653,000 people were homeless, the most since the country began using the yearly point-in-time survey in 2007.
-The total in the January count represents an increase of about 70,650 compared with a year earlier.
+About 653,000 people were experiencing homelessness during the January snapshot.
+That’s the highest number since the country began using the yearly point-in-time survey in 2007 to count the homeless population.
+The total represents an increase of about 70,650 homeless people compared to January 2022.

-The latest estimate indicates that people becoming homeless for the first time were behind much of the increase, and the increase ended a downward trend in family homelessness that began in 2012.
+The latest estimate also indicated that people becoming homeless for the first time were behind much of the increase, and it ended a downward trend in family homelessness that began in 2012.

-Going back to the first survey, the U.S. then made steady progress for about a decade in reducing the homeless population as the government focused particularly on increasing investments to get veterans into housing.
+The U.S. had been making steady progress until recent years in reducing the homeless population as the government focused particularly on increasing investments to get veterans into housing.
 The number of homeless people dropped from about 637,000 in 2010 to about 554,000 in 2017.

 The numbers ticked up to about 580,000 in the 2020 count and held relatively steady over the next two years as Congress responded to the COVID-19 pandemic with emergency rental assistance, stimulus payments, aid to states and local governments and a temporary eviction moratorium.